The Lord Mayor of Leeds and The Lord Mayor’s Consort 2015 to 2016

 You can follow the Lord Mayor on Twitter @LordMayorLeeds.Biographical Information

-If you would like further information about the Lord Mayor and the Lord Mayor’s Consort (including any dietary requirements) please see the documents section
+If you would like further information about the Lord Mayor and the Lord Mayor’s Consort please see the Documents

 If you wish to invite the Lord Mayor to an event please send your invitation via email to: email@example.com